 - The candidate does not need to be the senior author on all papers submitted as part of the application process, but must be the senior author on at least one of the papers submitted.

 - Members may self-nominate.

 NOMINATIONS MUST INCLUDE:

 - Nomination letter must include nominee contact information (name, email address, phone number)

 - A statement of approximately 500 words in length outlining the nominee's research accomplishments in rehabilitation.

-- Three letters of support written by ACRM members.
+- Three letters of support written by ACRM members (separate from the nominator's letter).
 Letters should be emailed to Terri Compos, Community Relations Manager.

 - 3 to 5 peer-reviewed publications.
 Manuscripts accepted, but not yet published, are acceptable as well as those already in print.